twhume/numbo/README.md

 Cyto:
 * add more rules to rand-syntactic-comparison
-* pretty sure the temperature calculator could be better
 * drop-off in activation
 * see also p234 of paper for more.
 I think we could do more target comparisons (B)
 * we have 2 cy/random-target2 methods

 Codelets:
 * cl/rand-op can multiply by 1, which doesn't seem so useful - never do this
-* Lots of boilerplate code here, replace with macro?

-General:
-* Abstract out the concept of sampling from a distribution more - it's used in cyto, pnet, coderack and currently implemented via a couple of macros in misc/

 ## License